-Reuters is using its results-packaging capacity and combining it with synthetic media to create an AI-generated sportscaster onscreen.
+Reuters is combining results packaging and synthetic media to create an AI-generated sportscaster onscreen.
 The synthetic figure is produced by a London-based AI company, Synthesia.

 The AI-driven sportscaster is a digital twin of a real person, Reuters global sports editor Ossian Shine.
-His video image works the same way as a deepfake, digitally manipulating how the figure speaks, except in this system what’s said is real, drawn from game results.
+His video image works the same way as a deepfake, digitally manipulating how the figure speaks, except in this system what’s said is drawn from real game results, retrieved and compiled with a Reuters in-house system.
 Early reviews say the presentation is convincing.

 The result creates an automated workflow from field to screen.
 No scripting, no editing, and no production is required.
 Reuters calls their latest advance ‘the world’s first automated presenter-led video sport report.’
 So far, it’s a proof-of-concept.

 - COMPUTER BUSINESS REVIEW quotes the National Union of Journalists: “It is fascinating to see technology has progressed to the extent that robots can be TV presenters, but the personal touch and professional approach of a real journalist can’t be replaced.
 The technology should be used to enhance journalistic practices but should not be used as an opportunity to cut jobs.”

 - FORBES quotes Synthesia CEO Victor Riparbelli: “I don’t see this as being an alternative or replacement for the six o’ clock news,” he says.
 “Rather I see this as a tool that enables broadcasters and companies to produce the video content that their audience demands.”

 - PRESS GAZETTE quotes Ossian Shine: “It was a fascinating project to be involved in, but at the same time so surreal to see a character that looks and sounds just like you speaking phrases and sentences at someone, or something, else’s command.”